MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cordova.md

 * **appVersion**: The native version of the application this package update is intended for. *(String)*
 * **deploymentKey**: Deployment key of the package. *(String)*
 * **description**: The description of the update.
 This is the same value that you specified in the CLI when you released the update. *(String)*
 * **failedInstall**: Indicates whether this update has been previously installed but was rolled back.
-The `sync` method will automatically ignore updates which have previously failed, so you only need to worry about this property if using `checkForUpdate`. *(Boolean)*
+The `sync` method will automatically ignore updates that have previously failed, so you only need to worry about this property if using `checkForUpdate`. *(Boolean)*
 * **isFirstRun**: Flag indicating if the current application run is the first one after the package was applied. *(Boolean)*
 * **isMandatory**: Indicates whether the update is considered mandatory.
 This is the value that was specified in the CLI when the update was released. *(Boolean)*
 * **label**: The internal label automatically given to the update by the CodePush server, such as `v5`.
 This value uniquely identifies the update within its deployment. *(String)*